 Some of the costs you’ll need to account for are:

 - Office expenses - Depending on if you work from home, an office, or a co-working space, operational costs could include rent, utilities, equipment, maintenance, supplies, etc.

-- Production expenses - To provide your services, your digital agency will need to invest in multiple tools and software solutions.
+- Production expenses - To provide your services, your agency will need to invest in multiple tools and digital marketing agency software solutions.
 These can include CRM, SEO tools, enterprise automation software, office productivity software, etc.

 - Employment costs - Maybe as you start you will need just you, but eventually, as you grow, you’ll need to hire people.
 They could be graphic designers, web developers, social media marketing managers, etc. Their salaries will be a major expense to your company.